Rookery Isles

 "Strength Through Endurance"

-The frozen north's five clans - Stormrider, Ironshield, Frostwolf, Seastrider, and Skybreaker.
-They endured ten years of dragon fire, never bent the knee, and formed the legendary "Horde of the North."
+The Firstborn.
+One of the two oldest mortal bloodlines in the Isles, ruling from Frosthold with five vassal houses and the finest forges in the realm.
+They endured ten years of dragon fire, never bent the knee, and united with Emberwave to form the legendary "Horde of the North."
 Their wounds are fresh.
+Dawnstar steel arms the Isles.
 Skjaldor remembers.

 House Emberwave of Thaloria